MicrosoftDocs/visualstudio-docs/docs/code-quality/how-to-enable-and-disable-automatic-code-analysis-for-managed-code.md

 ---
 title: Disable legacy code analysis ms.date: 10/04/2019
 description: Learn how to turn binary code analysis on and off in Visual Studio.
-See how to configured this feature in managed code projects. ms.custom: SEO-VS-2020 ms.topic: how-to
+See how to configure this feature in managed code projects. ms.custom: SEO-VS-2020 ms.topic: how-to
 author: mikejo5000